-- a.
-All related party transactions entered during the year were in the ordinary course of business. - b.
-No separate actuarial valuation is obtained for amount paid to key management personnel. - c.
-Outstanding balances at the yearend are unsecured, interest free (except Insunt Trading Pvt ltd). - d.
-Related party relationships are as identified by the company and relied by the auditors.
+- No separate actuarial valuation is obtained for amount paid to key management personnel. - Outstanding balances at the yearend are unsecured, interest free (except Insunt Trading Private Limited).
+Related party relationships are as identified by the Company and relied by the auditors.